 When I got goats in 2002, there were two options for disbudding goats — a disbudding iron or caustic paste, which is incorrectly named “dehorning paste.”
 Both burn the horn buds — one with extremely high heat and one with chemicals.
 The ingredients in the paste are calcium hydroxide and sodium hydroxide, which is lye.
 Even though everyone said that the iron was the only real viable option for goats, being the curious person that I am, I wanted to try the paste.
 We had used it on a calf once, and it worked fine.

 After my negative experience with paste on goats, we bought a disbudding iron and have been using that method ever since.
 We had carefully watched the vet disbud seven kids the first year, so we copied what he had done.
-Whenever we sell goats we tell the new owners that we will be happy to disbud their first kids so they can learn how to do it.
+Whenever we sell goats we tell the new owners that we will be happy to disbud the first kids born on their farm so they can learn how to do it.

 People will also argue about the purity of the essential oils used, yet all brands have had their successes and failures.
 People will then argue that a failure with a “good” oil involved a mistake in technique.
 Since most companies in this country don’t share their analysis of active ingredient reports, it is likely that strength of active ingredients varies from one batch to another, even within the same company.
 After all, no one is marketing their oil as a disbudding oil.